 The majority of women (58.8%) in our survey felt that their male peers have more role models.
 As activist Marian Wright Edelman once said, “You can’t be what you can’t see.”
-This is why it’s imperative that women are in clear line of site—represented on stage at conferences, interviewed for news articles, and given positions to lead meetings at their organizations.
+This is why it’s imperative that women are in clear line of sight—represented on stage at conferences, interviewed for news articles, and given positions to lead meetings at their organizations.
 Visible women role models demonstrate to other women that leadership positions are attainable in spite of gender identity.

 Finally, if you are an individual seeking ways to spur change from within your company, seek out and talk to leadership about the issues that matter to you and your colleagues.
 If you are in a position of power, create and be present for ideas and feedback—there’s a lot to learn outside of the echo chambers of leadership meetings, from the actual people affected by your company’s culture and policies.

 As long as gender inequity persists in the industry, we’ll be here to report on it.
 But gender parity is just the first step.
 As advocate Vernã Myers puts it, “Diversity is being invited to the party; inclusion is being asked to dance.”
 We’ll continue to report on gender diversity in the healthcare industry, but we hope to expand our dialogue to also include promoting a sense of belonging for women.
 Join us on Wednesday, 11/1 at 11am PT as we kickoff this conversation with a Twitter Chat featuring our portfolio companies to learn more about how they are actively supporting women.